ethanweed/praat-workshop/slides/01_Understanding-Spectrograms.md

 1. Spectrogram
     1. two y-axes
-    1. fundamental frequency on the right
+    1. f0 on the right
     1. "actual" frequency on the left